Mohamed-lehbib/Tp1_Spring/README.md

 mvn spring-boot:run
 ```
 - Then we have test the api in postman
+- Then i have added the get client and get client by id

 ## Populare HTTP Response status code
 | Status Code            | Description                                                                                                                                                                                                                                                                                         |